 List some issues you already encounter and those that you think may surface later.

 Bike/Walk Problem in your town How might this problem be fixed?

 Another good way to get started is by taking inventory of what makes your community a special place.
-A bicycle friendly community works to be user-friendly to its residents and visitors.
+A bicycle friendly community works to be user-friendly to its residents and to its visitors.
 Keeping this in mind will help create a comprehensive plan for making your bicycle friendly community the best it can be.
 First, we will identify all the places that people should be able to visit.
 Then we will identify the people that you want to be able to visit those places (users), and identify the people that can best contribute to the planning (planners).

-A place can be big or small, commercial or recreational, permanent or temporary.
+Places - A place can be big or small, commercial or recreational, permanent or temporary.
 Think of all the places in your community that a person might need to go on a normal day and all the places a person might want to go on special occasions.
 Making your community bicycle and pedestrian friendly means that all users will be able to get where they want to go conveniently and safely.
 Special considerations should be made for places that have multiple uses and variable amounts of traffic.

-EVENTS AND FESTIVALS Are there specific dates and/or periods during which groups of people are likely to be present in your community?

-- ▶ Is the event limited to a particular place or does it lack boundaries? - Does the event require regular traffic to be altered or rerouted? - Is the event staffed by people who need efficient ingress/egress?

-TRADITIONS Is there something unique that occurs in your community?
+- Landmarks, attractions and unique features of your Community - Events and Festivals Are there specific dates and/or periods during which groups of people are likely to be present in your community? - Is the event limited to a particular place or does it lack boundaries? - Does the event require regular traffic to be altered or rerouted? - Is the event staffed by people who need efficient ingress/egress? - Traditions is there something unique that occurs in your community?
 Is it growing in popularity?
-Would you like it to grow?

-LANDMARKS

-- ▶ Natural features (rivers, overlooks, lakes, and ponds, geologic features, waterfalls) - Man-made features (statues, playgrounds, fountains, murals) - Historical locations (courthouses, memorials, interpretive plaques, battlefields)

-CREATING BIKING & WALKING COMMUNITIES

-PARKS Are these places underused or do they need to be expanded to accommodate more use?
-Could renovating the space for more bicycle access solve a parking problem?

-CEMETERIES These are quiet places with very little traffic congestion.
+Would you like it to grow? - Landmarks - Natural features (Rivers, Overlooks, Lakes and Ponds, Geologic Features, Waterfalls) - Man-made features (Statues, Playgrounds, Fountains, Murals) - Historical locations (Courthouses, Memorials, Interpretive Plaques, Battlefields) - Parks Are these places underused or do they need to be expanded to accommodate more use?
+Could renovating the space for more bicycle access solve a parking problem? - Cemeteries Cemeteries are quiet places with very little traffic congestion.
 Many have historical significance and are landscaped to provide pleasant scenery.
 Can they be included in your community's bike and pedestrian accessible places?
-Make sure to seek guidance from the groundskeeper and/or superintendent.

-GROCERY STORES Everyone needs to buy food, and many people would like to support locally owned businesses.
+Make sure to seek guidance from the groundskeeper and/or superintendent. - Grocery Stores Everyone needs to buy food, and many people would like to support locally owned businesses.
 But if it is necessary to drive to buy groceries, many people will opt for the larger stores that may be further away from home.
-Can stores be accessed by customers who do not drive?

-RESTAURANTS Like grocery stores, many people would opt for locally owned eateries if they were more easily accessible.
-Are locations accessible to patrons who prefer to walk or ride a bike?

-SHOPS AND OTHER RETAIL Is there ample parking for customers who arrive on bicycles?
+Can stores be accessed by customers who do not drive? - Restaurants Like grocery stores, many people would opt for locally owned eateries if they were more easily accessible.
+Are locations accessible to patrons who prefer to walk or ride a bike? - Shops and other Retail Is there ample parking for customers who arrive on bicycles?
 Are shopping centers connected by sidewalks and/or bike lanes?

-POST OFFICE Post Offices are usually located in central areas where people tend to run errands.
+- Post Office Post Offices are usually located in central areas where people tend to run errands.
 Are there accommodations for people to ride a bicycle?
-Can they park there for an extended period?

-CINEMAS AND THEATERS Do the venues have enough nearby parking for residents and visitors to conveniently attend?
-Are there sidewalks leading to the venue?

-SCHOOLS Are there safe routes for students to walk or ride a bike to and from school?
+Can they park there for an extended period? - Cinemas and Theaters- Do the venues have enough nearby parking for residents and visitors to conveniently attend?
+Are there sidewalks leading to the venue? - Schools Are there safe routes for students to walk or ride a bike to and from school?
 Are they marked and highly visible?
 Are there neighborhood watch groups or other organized efforts to assure security of children?